 Scuba diving is more than a hobby.
 It’s a lifestyle.
 Finding the right group of people to do it with will make it so much more rewarding and provide even more memories for you to cherish (solo diving is perfectly fine, too!).
 Find a dive centre that shares these values and begin your start off your diving journey on the right path.

 Step 3: Meeting The Requirements

-Before you begin your underwater adventure, first make sure that you meet the minimum requirements for the Open Water Diver course.
+Before you begin your underwater adventure, first make sure that you meet the minimum requirements for the PADI Open Water Diver course in Malaysia.

 Rates for taking a dive course in Malaysia are comparable to other popular adventure and outdoor sports.
 Open Water Diver courses alone usually hover at a range of RM1,200 – RM1,300.
 However, it is not uncommon for local dive operators to offer comprehensive all-in-one packages that include accommodation, meals and water transport.
 Of course, these are more expensive than just taking the course alone but are good value for those looking for a dive-centric vacation.

 Learning to dive might seem expensive on the outset, but keep in mind that you’re paying for an education that lasts a lifetime.
 At the end of your training, you’ll receive a certificate that allows you the freedom to dive anywhere in the world (few activities can offer that).
 This is an experience that will transform your life and the way you view the world around you.
 Craft new experiences and immerse yourself in a genuinely spectacular out-of-this-world environment.

 This section will be relevant to two kinds of people that are either: interested in teaching their children and looking for the best courses for them; or wondering how much longer before they’ll able to dive.

 The minimum age to join the Open Water Diver course is 10 years.
 Children between 10-14 years old qualify for the Junior Open Water Diver certification, after which diving is only allowed under another adult’s supervision.